A kite turbine produces energy 90% of the time; remaining 10% of the time pulling the kite back.

-The kite flies in a circle across the wind direction and builds up a lifting capacity of the line to the ground station.
-To produce energy be slowed line at a speed of 1/3 of the wind's velocity.
-The kite flies then in a spiral, slows winds that hit the area it sweeps.
+The kite flies in a circle like the tip of the wind turbine blades.
+To produce energy the kite is reeled out with a speed 1/3 of the wind speed.
+The kite flies then in a helical path, extract the energy from the wind that passes the area it sweeps.

-When the kite being retracted the angle of attack being changed and the area exposed to the wind are reduced and close to insignificant.
+When the kite being retracted the angle of attack being changed and the area exposed to the wind are reduced.
 The kite being retrieved several times faster than the reel out speed.

 Basis in principle